WXGopher/gopher-notes/README.md

 An informal presentation on the Differential Dynamical Systems.
 You can also find a looooot of anecdotes of those lovely mathemagitians.

+> Calculus on Manifolds by Michael Spivak

+Awesome introductory material.

 #### Applied Mathematics

 > Numerical Solution of Time-Dependent Advection-Diffusion-Reaction Equations by Jan Verwer and Williem Hundsdorfer